j-ea/babaGNU-sh/content/blog/linux-boot-process/index.md

 emergency.target                    v
                               graphical.target
 ```
+Really, what all this is, are collections of various services responsible for doing things like:
+- Checking disks
+- Configuring network interfaces
+- Starting up network services
+- Mounting filesystems
+- Removing files from `/tmp`
+- Starting up other services, daemons, and other tasks

 To make some sense of the above, let's establish a quick base on systemd.
 Systemd manages by controlling, e.g. starting, stopping, deconflicting, and managing dependencies or what are called units.
 Units are just entities managed by systemd typically via a user-configurable configuration file.

 From the systemd man page,